jesuscuevas/csus_website/_posts/2020-08-31-R-overview-and-context.md

 Usually programs use a specific file extension.
 For example, we might use `hw1.R` or `hw1.Rmd`.

+Q: Why is programming intimidating?

+Your program must be perfect to run.
+Every single piece of syntax in the right place.

 ### Integrated development environments (IDE's) help you write code.